 - Any injury or illness that arises out of and in the course and scope of employment for which compensation is payable under Minnesota Workers’ Compensation statute.

 - The Claims Administrator is responsible for investigating and determining claim compensability, working with medical providers to ensure that employees receive high-quality, timely medical care and paying all approved medical bills and employee compensation that is due.

-- Immediately notify the supervisor that an injury occurred.
+- As soon as reasonably possible, notify the supervisor that an injury occurred.
 Work with the supervisor and the Claims Administrator in the completion of all relevant documents.